 Yanira Arias joined the Alianza Americas team in August 2014 to coordinate the network’s response to the detention and stigmatization of thousands of Central American children and their families at the U.S. southern border.
 In December of that same year, she became Alianza Americas' new national campaigns manager.
 A native of El Salvador, she brings more than a decade of experience in the field of public health, with special expertise in community mobilization and participation, community organizing, and capacity building to address health disparities and social justice issues.
 From 2003 to 2012 Yanira was part of the Latino Commission on AIDS in New York, where she served as Director of Community Organizing for the Latinos in the Deep South.
 In that role, she led the development and implementation of the Dennis deLeon Sustainable Leadership Institute for emerging leaders in Alabama, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.
 Yanira graduated from the University of El Salvador in 1996 with a degree in journalism.

-Helena Olea currently serves as associate director for programs at Alianza Americas.
+Helena Olea currently serves as associate Deputy Director at Alianza Americas.
 She is an international human rights lawyer with advocacy and litigation experience before intergovernmental bodies and governmental agencies.
 Helena is an attorney authorized to practice law in Colombia, with an L.L.M. from the University of Notre Dame.
 She has over 12 years of teaching and research experience on human rights, migration, refugees, and gender.
 She has also worked for non-governmental organizations in Colombia and Chile.
 Helena has dedicated her professional life to the human rights of migrants, refugees, internally displaced persons, and women, combining advocacy and academia.

 Somos Salud Project Director